kb8u/ZenPacks.community.CiscoPluggableOptics/README.rst

 =====

-This ZenPack provides Cisco pluggable optics module monitoring of bias current, supply voltage, temperature, transmit and receive optical signal levels.
+This ZenPack provides Cisco pluggable optics module monitoring of bias current, supply voltage, temperature, transmit and receive optical signal levels for modules that respond via the CISCO-ENTITY-SENSOR-MIB

 Also included is a script to set a threshold for monitoring of receive optical signal levels 3 dBm below the current value.

 Requirements